bobbylcraig/bobbylcraig.github.io/_posts/2019-09-23-on-code-monkeys.md

 <br />

 Perhaps it's the former Liberal Arts College student in me, but I don't think we need more Code Monkeys.
 In fact, while it's important to have developers that know the ins and outs of parallel computing and designing operating systems, I also think it's important to have more philosophers and classicists that are developers––more artists and historians.
 Development needs folks who care about accessibility and optimization, and I think pulling from a wider audience might help that (sound familiar?).
 Maybe this would remedy the issue?
+Until then, we're stuck in a Code Monkey's world with folks grinding on LeetCode and groaning when asked for help.

 <div class="hr">&nbsp;</div>